The 2017 Local Food Festival Dates

-The 2016 Local Food Festival events occurred on September 11-17, 2016 and included the Share the Harvest Dinner, Local Food Fair, Culinary Walk, Farm to School Farmer Fair on Kid’s Day and Local Lunch & Learns.
+Learn more about the 2016 Local Food Festival: Events occurred on September 11-17, 2016 and included the Share the Harvest Dinner, Local Food Fair, Culinary Walk, Farm to School Farmer Fair on Kid’s Day and Local Lunch & Learns.

 Check our a slideshow of photos from the 2016 Local Food Festival Events.